ishucr7/distributed-file-aggregator/README.md

 - no. of tasks of a job in queue

 ## Celery command
-celery -A main worker --loglevel=INFO -Q dynamofl -n dynamofl export FLOWER_UNAUTHENTICATED_API=true && celery -A main flower
+celery -A main worker --loglevel=INFO -Q dynamofl -n dynamofl --concurrency 5 export FLOWER_UNAUTHENTICATED_API=true && celery -A main flower